psholtz/MIT-SICP/Recitations-F2007/Recitation-07/README.md

 (define ls (list square double inc))
 ```

-Now say we want a function "apply-procs" that behaves as follows:
+Now say we want a function **apply-procs** that behaves as follows:

 ```scheme
 (apply-procs ls 4)